IC

 Kaffi (Coffee)

 Coffee is a beloved beverage in Iceland, consumed throughout the day.
 Icelanders enjoy strong, filter coffee, often served with milk and sugar.
 Coffee breaks are an important part of Icelandic culture, providing a time for socializing and relaxation.
+Iceland has one of the highest per capita coffee consumption rates in the world.

 coffee